vishalBindal/campiazza/README.md

 ### Buy
 * Click on a product to view its details page.
 If you are logged in, you will see a 'Buy now' button.
 * Upon clicking the button, you will be redirected to a confirmation page, displaying details of item and seller.
 If your address is not yet filled in, you will be prompted to update your address in your profile.
 Else, click confirm.
 * You can now check the product in 'Your orders' section on your profile page.
+It will contain info about delivery address, date/time of purchase and link to buyer's profile.

 ## Someone buys your product
-* When you log in, you will receive an alert indicating the no of your products (if any) which have been bought.
+* When you log in, you will receive an alert indicating the no of your products (if any) which have been bought since your last login.
+For this the app checks the buy time of user's items with the last login time of user.
-* Visit 'Your items' in your profile page to view your products and their buyer information.
+* Visit 'Your items' in your profile page to view your products and their buyer information (link to buyer profile, date/time of purchase, delivery address)

 ## Admin
 * To login to the admin portal , use username='admin' and password='admin'